Introduction to Azure Data Lake Storage Gen2 Preview

 Hadoop compatible access: Data Lake Storage Gen2 allows you to manage and access data just as you would with a Hadoop Distributed File System (HDFS).
 The new ABFS driver is available within all Apache Hadoop environments, including Azure HDInsight and Azure Databricks to access data stored in Data Lake Storage Gen2.

-A superset of POSIX permissions: The security model for Data Lake Gen2 fully supports ACL and POSIX permissions along with some extra granularity specific to Data Lake Storage Gen2.
+A superset of POSIX permissions: The security model for Data Lake Gen2 supports ACL and POSIX permissions along with some extra granularity specific to Data Lake Storage Gen2.
 Settings may be configured through admin tools or through frameworks like Hive and Spark.

-Cost effective: Data Lake Storage Gen2 features low-cost storage capacity and transactions.
+Cost effective: Data Lake Storage Gen2 offers low-cost storage capacity and transactions.
 As data transitions through its complete lifecycle, billing rates change keeping costs to a minimum via built-in features such as Azure Blob storage lifecycle.

 Works with Blob storage tools, frameworks, and apps: Data Lake Storage Gen2 continues to work with a wide array of tools, frameworks, and applications that exist today for Blob storage.